-This traditional dish according to legend, has its origins in the 16th Century where on a Neapolitan ship, a cook combined the newly discovered tomato to garlic and herbs to produce a sauce that would keep for days due to the high acidic content of the tomatoes.
+Spaghetti alla marinara is a traditional Neapolitan dish according to legend, has its origins in the 16th Century, where on a Neapolitan ship, a cook combined the newly discovered tomato to garlic and herbs to produce a sauce that would keep for days due to the high acidic content of the tomatoes.
 The original marinara sauce did not have seafood because it would have spoilt the sauce if kept for more than one day.
 This made it ideal for lengthy sea voyages, hundreds of years before refrigeration was invented.

 Over the years capers & olives were added as well as sea food.

 10 large sprigs of fresh parsley

 6 tablespoons of Fattoria Terranova Extra Virgin Olive Oil

 660ml of Fattoria Terranova Passata

 Salt and freshly ground black pepper

 60ml of capers preserved in wine vinegar, drained

 90g of Fattoria Terranova Black Olives, pitted and cut into small pieces

 Place the parsley, garlic, oil and passata in a large Pyrex dish, season with salt and pepper, and mix very well.
 Cover the bowl and refrigerate for at least 2 hours.